gunjan01aggarwal/Employee-Salary-Prediction/README.md

 **Exploratory Data Analysis:->

-Analyse each feature by using seaborn and matplotlib library.How correlate the features to each other??
+Analyse each feature by using seaborn and matplotlib library.How correlate the independent features with the dependent feature ?

 > Experience and Salary are linearly increases.

 > TOP 3 Positions like CEO,CTO,CFO are getting high salary in each industry.Min Salary is 51k$.